red-itmo/red_cvision/readme.md

 4) [just for check] Getting objects

-For getting objects from camra's frame you need send to service /get_list_objects Empty message:
+For getting objects from frame of camera you need send to service /get_list_objects Empty message:

 	$ rosservice call /get_list_objects "{}"